Medical Laboratory Technician (MLT)

 To be officially admitted into the program you MUST pass a background check from our vendor.
 Our clinical sites will not train anyone with a criminal history, nor will they consider anyone with a failed background check for employment.

-Students are required to demonstrate immunity (serological testing or proof of adequate vaccination, or current immunization) to the following prior to the first day of class:
+Students are required to demonstrate immunity (serological testing or proof of adequate vaccination, or current immunization) to the following:

 - Varicella Zoster